Dry Hair Changes: 5 Actionable Tips

 #1 – Prevent thermal abuse

-The flat and curling irons, blow dryers, and hot rollers all contribute to making your hair look fantastic, but they are also causing your hair to become dry eventually.
+The flat and curling irons, blow dryers, and hot rollers make your hair look fantastic but also cause it to dry eventually.
 Note that the high temperatures they emit can strip each hair strand of natural moisture.
 With that said, you should begin using them sparingly.

-It also helps to put on a thermal protective formula prior to the application of heat – one great example is this heat protection and taming spray.
-Just spray it on your hair before curling, flat-ironing, and blow-drying, so you can give each strand the protection it needs.
+It also helps to put on a thermal protective formula before applying heat – one great example is this heat protection and taming spray.
+Just spray it on your hair before curling, flat-ironing, and blow-drying to give each strand the protection it needs.

-You may also want to use ionic thermal tools that can rehydrate dry hair.
-You can also stop your hair from experiencing thermal abuse and becoming too dry along the process by choosing a lower setting.
-It also helps to not use styling products that expose your hair to heat every now and then.
+You may also want to use ionic thermal tools to rehydrate dry hair.
+Choosing a lower setting can also stop your hair from experiencing thermal abuse and becoming too dry.
+It also helps not to use styling products that expose your hair to heat.

-Try experimenting on various hairstyles, such as buns, chignons, and braids that will not require styling with heat.
-With that, you can let your hair take even just a short break from thermal tools that tend to strip them of moisture.
+Try experimenting with various hairstyles, such as buns, chignons, and braids, that will not require styling with heat.
+With that, you can let your hair take a short break from thermal tools that tend to strip them of moisture.

 #2 – Avoid washing your hair excessively

-An inevitable change you may encounter as you age is hair thinning and dryness, but you can reverse that by correcting some habits that seem to aggravate the problem—one of which is using a shampoo with a harsh formula or shampooing too frequently.
+Hair thinning and dryness are inevitable changes you may encounter as you age.
+However, you can reverse that by correcting some habits that seem to aggravate the problem—using a shampoo with a harsh formula or shampooing too frequently.
 This habit may also diminish the natural oils of your hair.

-To correct this habit, invest in a quality shampoo specifically made for dry hair.
-Most of the shampoos for dry and damaged hair have ingredients that help in retaining and restoring moisture, such as apricot kernel oil and aloe vera.
+Invest in a quality shampoo specifically made for dry hair to correct this habit.
+Most dry and damaged hair shampoos have ingredients that help retain and restore moisture, such as apricot kernel oil and aloe vera.

 It is advisable not to shampoo your hair every day, though.
 A good recommendation would be shampooing every other day or every two days.
 This allows the natural oil in your scalp to replenish the dry strands.
-In case you notice your hair looking flat and scalp becoming too oily, put on a dry shampoo on the roots.
-It helps in refreshing and absorbing excess oil.
+If your hair looks flat and your scalp becomes too oily, put a dry shampoo on the roots.
+It helps refresh and absorb excess oil.

 #3 – Do not skimp on the conditioner

-Another effective fix for dry hair would be the regular use of a conditioner.
-While daily shampooing is not advisable if your hair is excessively dry, conditioning it every day is a must.
+Another effective fix for dry hair would be regularly using a conditioner.
+While daily shampooing is not advisable if your hair is excessively dry, conditioning it daily is necessary.
 You can use a high-quality conditioner to swap the daily shampoo.

 Choose a rinse-out conditioner specifically designed for dry and damaged hair and use it several days within a week.
-It can make you feel like you have shampooed even during those days when you took a break from shampoo.
+It can make you feel like you have shampooed, even when you take a break from shampoo.
 You will also notice your dry hair benefiting from the additional dose of moisture and conditioning.

-You may also use coconut, castor, corn, jojoba, and almond oils.
-These are gentle and natural oils with high levels of antioxidants and Vitamin E that are all good for the hair.
-The oils also work wonders in sealing your hair’s outer layer or cuticle with sufficient moisture.
+Common hair care choices include coconut, castor, corn, jojoba, argan, Abyssinian, and almond oils.
+These are gentle and natural, with high levels of antioxidants and Vitamin E that are all good for the hair.
+Oil works wonders in sealing your hair’s outer layer or cuticle with sufficient moisture.
 This aids in repairing hair damage.

 #5 – Nourish your hair

-Make sure to nourish your hair by eating the right foods and sticking to a healthy lifestyle.
-Keep in mind that what you eat and drink contributes a lot to how your hair will appear.
+Ensure you nourish your hair by eating the right foods and following a healthy lifestyle.
+Remember that what you eat and drink significantly affects how your hair will appear.
 Nourish your body by eating foods guaranteed to benefit your hair.
 Your goal, therefore, should be to increase your intake of foods rich in Omega-3, iron, and protein.
-Some of these foods are nuts, avocados, flax seeds, sardines, and salmon.
+These foods include nuts, avocados, flax seeds, sardines, and salmon.

 Foods that are rich in antioxidants, like walnuts, blueberries, tomatoes, broccoli, and kidney beans, should also be included in your diet.
 These antioxidants can fight oxidative stress that causes your hair to look old and dry.
-Stay hydrated by drinking lots of water, too, as it can also contribute to preventing hair dryness.
+Stay hydrated by drinking lots of water, too, as it can prevent hair dryness.

 Conclusion

-For more hair care solutions holistically designed for your aging hair, visit our Shop page.
+For more hair care solutions holistically designed for aging hair, visit our Shop page.